status-im/status-web/apps/website/docs/status-communities/about-view-only-channels.md

 (:material-check-all: view and post, :material-check: view only, :octicons-x-24: no access)

 :::tip
-Members with view-only access to the channel can still [react][react-and-reply-to-messages] to messages in the channel with emojis.
+Members with view-only access to the channel can still [react](../messaging-and-web3-browser/react-and-reply-to-messages.md) to messages in the channel with emojis.
 :::

 ## Using a view-only channel